ethereum/ethereum-org-website/README.md

 1. Download a CORS enabling browswer extension (ex: https://chrome.google.com/webstore/search/cors).
 2. Enable CORS in the downloaded browser extension.
+3. Add the relevant API key to the `.env` file.
-3. After you have started your development server for ethereum.org (above), start up a netlify lambda server using:
+4. After you have started your development server for ethereum.org (above), start up a netlify lambda server using:

 ```
 yarn start:lambda
 ```

-4. Where you reference /.netlify functions for server calls, add a conditional to call localhost:9000 endpoints when not in the production environment.
+5. Where you reference /.netlify functions for server calls, add a conditional to call localhost:9000 endpoints when not in the production environment.

 ### Submit your PR